BadPirate/nextstrap/README.md

 4. **Workspace AI/Agent Features**
    - The workspace is set up to enable Copilot chat, agent, and code search features by default (see `.vscode/settings.json`).
    - No additional configuration is needed for most users.

+## AI & Copilot Process (FULL-AUTO)

+- This project is designed for seamless use with GitHub Copilot and AI agents.
+- Copilot and agent features are enabled by default in the devcontainer.
+- **FULL-AUTO:**
+  - When you request FULL-AUTO, the AI agent will resolve issues, run all tests/lint, and commit changes without further prompts.
+  - The agent will not ask you to run commands or make edits it can perform itself.
+  - If blocked, the agent will clearly state what is needed from you.
+- See `.github/copilot‑instructions.md` for detailed Copilot/AI agent usage and expectations.

 For more help, see the [GitHub Copilot documentation](https://docs.github.com/en/copilot).